 A brief word on important regulatory and legal matters in Forest Edge

-Several laws govern relationships between tenants and real estate investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and real estate investors in Virginia, and supersedes all leases and county ordinances.
-Furthermore our local governments in and around Forest Edge have more ordinances regarding to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they occur.
+Several laws govern relationships between renters and property owners in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and rental investors in Virginia, and supersedes all leases and county ordinances.
+Not to mention our local governments in and around Forest Edge have relevant ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws when they happen.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

-a free source for landlords in Forest Edge
+a free source for property owners in Forest Edge

-- Before you put a renter in your rental property in Forest Edge
+- Before you put a renter in your investment in Forest Edge

 - Collections and evictions